Frequently Asked Questions

 Q4: When must I Recertify?

-Recertification classes typically are offered between August of one year to the January of the recertification year (Classes are schedule during the Summer and at every major holiday to enable students, who are away at college, to attend.
-You can attend any Clinic on the schedule.
+Recertification classes typically are offered between July of one year to the March of the recertification year (Classes are schedule during the Summer and at every major holiday to enable students, who are away at college, to attend.

 The USSF Registration Year runs January 1 to December 31.
 Registration for a recertification year closes on June 30th of that year.
 It is not possible to be certified for a year on or after July 1.